 The trekking season in Bariloche is from December to March; the majority of the mountain refuges are open between October/Novermber to April each year with the exception of Refugio Frey which is open year round.
 There is usually snow on the high passes in late November and sometimes even into December meaning that although the refuges may be open and the trails to them are accessible, the trails between the refuges via the high passes will only be accessible to experienced people who are equipped to deal with these snowy conditions.
 Paso de la Nubes and the Colonia Suiza to Pampa Linda trek will be the last to open (usually in January).

 Up to date details can be found at the National Park Office

 While trekking these routes, camping is only technically permitted at the refugios.
-It is free to camp at all refugios although Otto Meiling and Paso de la Nubes ask for a donation of about AR$ 35.
+The refuges generally charge a small fee for camping (for use of the toilet facilities) & Otto Meiling and Paso de la Nubes ask for a donation of AR$ 100 to camp.
 The exception to this is the Pampa Linda to Colonia Suiza trek where wild camping is allowed at specific locations as there are no refuges.

 A good place to start.
 Check out the overview map of the trekking trails.

 The information contained on this website is no substitute for a qualified Mountain Guide and the site author accepts no responsibility for inaccurate or outdated information (nor omission of information), nor any accident or injury sustained while carrying out the treks described here.
 This website has no affiliation with any of the refuges or businesses mentioned within it and does not receive commission or operate in any way for commercial gain.